minvws/nl-kat-coordination/rfd/0004-deduplication.md

 This data is stored in bytes and needs to be fetched by the scheduler to determine whether the environment settings are the same.

-#### Environment settings of to be deduplicated boefje task
+#### Environment settings of the to be deduplicated boefje task

-This is a complicated.
+This is complicated.
 The scheduler can fetch the current configured environment from the katalogus, but this is merged with the environment that is passed directly to the boefje runner as environment variables.
 There is currently no easy way to fetch those and adding an API for this to the boefje runner doesn't seem to be a good idea.

 The best course of action seems to be to disallow the environment variables passed to the boefje runner when deduplication is turned on.
 If both